meilisearch/specifications/text/0060-tasks-api.md

 ### II.
 Motivation

-As writing is asynchronous for most of Meilisearch's operations, this API allows you to track the progress of asynchronous tasks, know and understand why a task has failed, and cancel specific tasks being enqueued or processing by consulting the history of operations that happened.
+As writing is asynchronous for most of Meilisearch's operations, this API allows users to track the progress of asynchronous tasks, know and understand why a task has failed, and cancel specific tasks being enqueued or processing.

 ### III.
 Explanation